Fiesole Tuscany, Italy Travel Guide

 November-March

 Fewest crowds, lowest prices.
-Authentic local feel.
+An authentic local ambiance.

 Colder weather, shorter daylight.
 Some attractions may reduce hours.